Beat Holiday Stress

 The holidays are generally filled with a never-ending series of social obligations and commitments.

 While this can be exhilarating for some, for most it is exhausting.
-Whether you can squeeze in a few hours to yourself or are lucky enough to carve out an entire weekend, be sure and take some time for you.
+Whether you can squeeze in a few hours to yourself or are lucky enough to carve out an entire weekend, be sure and take some time for yourself.

 Remember, just like your cell phone, you need time to unplug and recharge.
 This can also be a great time to take a digital detox.